pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

   * `SimilaritySpace`s for `SmithWaterman` & `NeedlemanWunsch`

 * Riffle Shuffle
-  * optimal strategy
+  * test if strategy always at least has non-zero chance of guessing correctly
-  * measure P(all correct) for each strategy
+  * measure P(all correct) for each player strategy
-  * measure entropy of each strategy
+  * measure entropy of each player strategy

 * Qubit, Hadamard, CNot, etc (quantum "is constant" circuit)